Jump to:Page Content

 Office: 504 Rubenstein Building

-Rachael Garrett is a Giorgio Ruffolo Post-doctoral Research Fellow in the Sustainability Science Program.
-As an interdisciplinary social scientist with a focus on agriculture and conservation, Rachael’s expertise spans the fields of agricultural economics, land systems science, economic geography, and rural development.
-Her post-doctoral research examines the economic and institutional feasibility of integrating crop and livestock systems in the United States and Brazil to promote agricultural sustainability.
-Her broader research projects include: analyzing agricultural supply chains to better understand how supply chain structure influences leverage points for conservation; measuring the welfare impacts of agricultural development in South America; and identifying management practices, market mechanisms, and policies to improve the sustainability of grain and livestock production in North and South America.
+Rachael Garrett is a Giorgio Ruffolo Post-doctoral Research Fellow in Sustainability Science, National Science Foundation Science, Engineering, and Education for Sustainability Fellow, and Fulbright Foundation NEXUS Regional Scholar.
+As an interdisciplinary social scientist with a focus on agriculture, rural development, and conservation, Rachael’s expertise spans the fields of agricultural economics, land systems science, and economic geography.
+Her post-doctoral research examines the feasibility of scaling up diversified and integrated crop and livestock systems in the United States and Brazil to simultaneously promote rural livelihoods, enhance on-farm ecosystem services, and improve farmers capacity to adapt to climate change.
+Rachael's other research interests include: analyzing agricultural supply chains to better understand how supply chain structure influences leverage points for conservation; measuring the welfare impacts of agricultural development in South America; and identifying management practices, market mechanisms, and policies to improve the sustainability of grain and livestock production in North and South America.
 Rachael is contributing to collaborative work with the Initiative on Innovation and Access to Technologies for Sustainable Development led by William Clark.
 She holds a Bachelor of Arts in History and Environmental Analysis and Policy from Boston University and a Master of Public Administration in Environmental Science and Policy from Columbia University.
 She received her PhD through the Emmett Interdisciplinary Program in Environment and Resources at Stanford University in 2013, under the guidance of Professors Eric Lambin and Rosamond Naylor.
 Rachael’s doctoral research examined interactions between global supply chains, land use, and governance, with a focus on soybean production in South America.
-Her analysis included case studies in Brazil and economic modeling at national and international scales.
+Rachael will be starting as an Assistant Professor in the Department of Earth and Environment at Boston University in July 2015.
 Her faculty host is William Clark.